 Target Customers: Next is to understand your customers.
 You want to define the groups of people you want your business to appeal to.
 “Everyone” is not an acceptable answer here.
 Be able to narrow down your target, which will assist in your marketing efforts.

 Personality: You should define your brand’s character.
 If your company were a person, how would you describe its appearance and sound?
 Knowing the personality will let you come up with ways to come up with the right words, actions, and design.

 Voice: Your business will interact with a variety of customers.
 Therefore, it is essential to have predefined guidelines in forming the voice of your company.
 Some businesses prefer an informal voice while others like a professional tone.

 Creating brands does not end at the planning stage.
 It should be implemented and tracked.
 Even more important is cohesiveness.
 Your branding and logo should work together, along with your social media and site.
-All other touch points, such as business cards, advertisements, and storefront, should be consistent.
+All other touchpoints, such as business cards, advertisements, and storefronts, should be consistent.
 The same goes with designs, words, colors, and voice.
 It is what helps your company become memorable.

 Finally, you should uphold the reputation you have built.
 Act the part and walk the talk.
 Ensure that your actions meet with the personality you have generated.
 Whether at an event, a product release, or announcements, you should always be consistent.

 Why Do I Need It?